batoanng/common-utils/README.md

 # common-utils

+### This is a simple code share, contains some useful functions which you can use to make your work easier ✌️✌️.

 NPM page: https://www.npmjs.com/package/@joker7t/common-utils

 **Installation:**

+Using Yarn

+> yarn add @joker7t/common-utils

+Using NPM
 >npm i @joker7t/common-utils

-or

-> yarn add @joker7t/common-utils

-**Version:**
+## **Version:**

-`1.0.0`:
+### `1.0.1`
 - Template for common api error
+  - BadRequestError
-  - bad-request-error
+  - DatabaseConnectionError
-  - database-connection-error
+  - NotAuthorizedError
-  - not-authorized-error
+  - NotFoundError
-  - not-found-error
+  - RequestValidationError
-  - request-validation-error
+  - CustomerError